Sai Bhonsale

-Saibai Bhonsale (née Nimbalkar; 29 October 1633 – 5 September 1659) was the consort of Chhatrapati Shivaji, the founder of the Maratha Kingdom.
+Saibai Bhonsale (née Nimbalkar; 29 October 1633 – 5 September 1659) was the first wife of Chhatrapati Shivaji, the founder of the Maratha Kingdom.
 She was the mother of her husband's successor Chhatrapati Sambhaji.

 Family

 Saibai was a member of the prominent Nimbalkar family, whose members were the rulers of Phaltan from the era of the Pawar dynasty and served the Deccan sultanates and the Mughal Empire.
 She was a daughter of the fifteenth Raja of Phaltan, Mudhojirao Naik Nimbalkar, and a sister of the sixteenth Raja, Bajaji Rao Naik Nimbalkar.
 Saibai's mother Reubai was from the Shirke family.

 Marriage

 Rani Saibai and Shivaji Maharaj were married while still in their childhood on 16 May 1640 at Lal Mahal, Pune.
 The marriage was arranged by his mother, Jijabai; but was evidently not attended by his father, Shahaji nor his brothers, Sambhaji and Ekoji.
 Thus, Shahaji soon summoned his new daughter-in-law, son, and his mother, Jijabai, to Bangalore, where he lived with his second wife, Tukabai.
 Shahaji held a grand wedding ceremony at Bangalore.

 Rani Saibai and Shivaji Raje shared a close relationship with each other.
 She is said to have been a wise woman and a loyal consort to him.
 By all accounts, Saibai was a beautiful, good-natured, and affectionate woman.
 She is described as having been a "gentle and selfless person."

-All of her endearing personal qualities, however, were a sharp contrast to Shivaji‘s second wife, Soyarabai, who was an intriguing lady.
+All of her endearing personal qualities, however, were a sharp contrast to Shivaji's second wife, Soyarabai, who was an intriguing lady.
 She also had significant influence over her husband and the royal family as well.
 During Saibai's life time, the entire household of Shivaji bore a homogeneous atmosphere despite the fact that most of his marriages were performed due to political considerations.

 After Saibai's untimely death in 1659 followed by Jijabai's death in 1674, Shivaji's private life became clouded with anxiety and unhappiness.
 Although Soyarabai had gained prominence in the royal household following their deaths, she was not an affectionate consort like Saibai, whom Shivaji had dearly loved.